Proverbs starting with letter C

 A creaking gate hangs long

-Persons in weak health often live a long time.
-This is mostly used for very sick people that are expected to die very soon, but they go on to live with their sickness for a long time. -- I'm worried...
+The proverb suggests that persons seemingly weak or in poor health often live a long time.
+This is mostly used for very sick people that are...
 Read more →